 Picking Up Cues that Your Colleagues Need Some Encouragement

-Irritability and resistance
+Irritability and Resistance

 Increased Absenteeism or Tardiness

 Some people send indirect messages when they are unhappy.
 Not showing up regularly for work or consistently arriving late is one way to indirectly say, “I don’t want to be here.”
-A lack of feeling like they matter can be the foundation for these behaviors.
+A lack of feeling like they matter to those around them can be the foundation for these behaviors.
 While the behaviors need to be addressed directly by the individual’s supervisor, communicating their importance to the organization can also be impactful.

 Cynicism and Sarcasm